 When making long trips consider traveling by rail or bus.

 Visit Amtrak, Greyhound, or look for regional bus carriers.
 A growing number of inexpensive bus carriers are linking cities on the east and west coast, often referred to as the “Chinatown Bus.”
 Check the internet for carriers in your area.

 If you do drive: share!

-ZipCar is the largest carshare company in the country.
-For an annual fee, members can use a car for an hour, a day, a week in any of ZipCar’s locations.
+For an annual fee, members of car-sharing services can use a car for an hour, a day, a week in any of the service’s locations.
 Reserve online and pick up your car when you need it.
 They even pay for gas.
+Local options in Philadelphia: